 All that remains of the Turton or Chapeltown medieval cross is its unusual sandstone base.
 Set on a modern stone pedestal, the bottom of the original base is eight sided, which then tapers to a cylinder to hold a wooden cross shaft.
 The tall wooden shaft and metal cap are a modern, but striking addition.
 The cross has been moved around in its time.
 It had stood previously outside the Chetham Arms Inn but was relocated in 1845 to Turton Tower.
 In 1933 it was moved to its present position, a very short distance away from the Chetham Arms, and put into a memorial garden.

-market cross and stocks of Chapeltown, moved from their first site near the fair ground to Turton tower are now restored to the village by TUDC”.
+market cross and stocks of Chapeltown, moved from their first site near the fair ground to Turton Tower are now restored to the village by TUDC”.
 The fair referred to here would have been one for the selling of livestock.
 The stocks are also on view in the public garden and are in good condition.

-Parking: Park on the street by the cross, or treat yourself to a visit to the pub and wander up afterwards
+Parking: Park on the street by the cross, or treat yourself to a visit to the pub if you are using their car park.